wangjr03/SPACE/README.md

 ## Input data

-The main function to implement SPACE can be utilized as follow:
+The main function fn_cSVG_par can be utilized as follow:

 ``` r
 fn_cSVG_par(data_mat,